 Twenty-one immigration offenders arrested

-During operation "Twilight", ImmD Task Force officers raided 22 target locations including restaurants, shops, an elderly home, a food stall, a fruit stall, a residential building, a massage parlour, a guest house and a commercial unit.
-Nine illegal workers and four employers were arrested.
-The illegal workers comprised five men and four women, aged 30 to 56.
-Among them, two men and one woman were suspected of using and being in possession of forged Hong Kong identity cards.
-Meanwhile, two men and two women, aged 22 to 60, were suspected of employing the illegal workers.
+During operation "Twilight", ImmD Task Force officers raided seven target locations including restaurants, an elderly care centre, a guesthouse, an office, a plant nursery and a residential flat under renovation.
+Four illegal workers and two employers were arrested.
+The four illegal workers comprised three men and a woman, aged 42 to 52.
+The woman was suspected of using and being in possession of a forged Hong Kong identity card.
+Meanwhile two women, aged 48 and 51, were suspected of employing the illegal workers.

 The spokesman warned that, as stipulated in section 38AA of the Immigration Ordinance, illegal immigrants or people who are the subject of a removal order or a deportation order are prohibited from taking any employment, whether paid or unpaid, or establishing or joining in any business.
 Offenders are liable upon conviction to a maximum fine of $50,000 and up to three years' imprisonment.
 The Court of Appeal has issued a guideline ruling that a sentence of 15 months' imprisonment should be applied in such cases.